news & insights

 A Nightmare Scenario

-There was one common thread between each of these situations - none of the accounts or platforms in question had multi-factor authentication (MFA) or two-factor authentication (2FA) setup.
+There was one common thread between each of these situations - none of the accounts or platforms in question had Two-Factor Authentication (2FA) or multi-factor authentication (MFA) set up.

 Multi-Factor and Two-Factor Authentication

 In the past, most of us secured our online platforms with a password.
 More and more though, the risk of others accessing these accounts grew.
-These days, most internet platforms and accounts now give their customers and users the option to setup MFA, and many make it a requirement.
+These days, most internet platforms and accounts now give their customers and users the option to set up Two-Factor Authentication (2FA), and many make it a requirement.

-While OTPs aren't completely safe from bad actors (SIM swap scams can be used to compromise these systems) - and an authenticator app is considered a safer option overall - having at least OTP setup on all of your vital accounts is the simplest way you can sure up your security online, and significantly reduce the risk of the bad guys accessing your client or business data.
+While OTPs aren't completely safe from bad actors (SIM swap scams can be used to compromise these systems) - and an authenticator app is considered a safer option overall - having at least OTP set up on all of your vital accounts is the simplest way to secure your online accounts and significantly reduce the risk of unauthorised access to your client or business data.

-The last thing you and business want is that a bad actor is able to get into your business emails because it doesn't have MFA setup, and they then use that to access other platforms such as bank accounts and customer data platforms.
-Just ask one of our clients that called us in a panic last week with this exact situation!
+The last thing you and your business want is for a bad actor to get into your business emails because it doesn't have Two-Factor Authentication set up, allowing them to access other platforms such as bank accounts and customer data platforms.
+Just ask one of our clients who called us in a panic last week with this exact situation!

-To find out more about MFA and 2FA, be sure to speak with your IT provider or SAAS support teams.
+To find out more about Two-Factor Authentication (2FA) and MFA, be sure to speak with your IT provider or SaaS support teams.

 Get A Quote